SenadTopcic/navigator-smoke-tests/README.md

     2. Observe failure on the Google+ link test
   - Fix: Remove or replace the test if no longer supported by the application.

+## 🐞 Bug Reports

+Bug reports are stored in the `/bug_reports` folder.
+Example: `bug_report_google_plus.md` includes details and steps to reproduce a Google+ related issue.

+### 📸 Screenshots

+Screenshots related to test failures or bugs (like the G+ dead link) are stored in the `/screenshots` folder and are automatically captured by Playwright when implemented in the test.

 ## 📁 Folder Structure

 ```